Air Quality in the Central Okanagan

 The project to develop a new Regional Airshed Management plan started in late 2012 and was divided into two phases:

-Phase 1- Research and Review, this phase will provide the current state of air quality in the Central Okanagan, an assessment of the progress made to date in managing activities that impact local air quality and will highlight potential strategies for inclusion in the updated plan during Phase 2 of the project.
+Phase I - Research and Review.
+This phase provided the current state of air quality in the Central Okanagan, an assessment of the progress made to date in managing activities that impact local air quality and will highlight potential strategies for inclusion in the updated plan during Phase II of the project.

-Phase 2 -Consultation and Preparation of the Final Plan.
-A new mission, identification of general goals, objectives and targets, estimated costs of actions and posibble programs will be included in the plan.
+Phase II - Consultation and Preparation of the final plan.
+A new mission, identification of general goals, objectives and targets, estimated costs of actions and possible programs will be included in the plan.

 An advisory group was formed to guide the overall plan development and provide expertise and advice.
-Local government staff and key stakeholder representatives are participating and contributing ideas during the updating process of the Regional Airshed Management Plan of the Central Okanagan, including stakeholders such as: Interior Health, Ministry of Environment (provincial), Environment Canada, Health Canada, and representatives from all local government partners.
+Local government staff and key stakeholder representatives are participating and contributing ideas during the updating process of the Regional Airshed Management Plan of the Central Okanagan, including: Interior Health, Ministry of Environment (provincial), Environment Canada, Health Canada, and representatives from all local government partners.

-As of February 2014, the Regional Airshed Management Phase I -Research and Review- which inform phase II of the process, has been completed and the preliminary report has been presented to the Regional Governance and Services Committee for approval to move forward with Phase II.
+As of February 2014, the Regional Airshed Management Phase I - Research and Review - has been completed and the preliminary report has been presented to the Regional Governance and Services Committee for approval to move forward with Phase II.